-Illustrator and 2d gme artist Aïda de Ridder showed how she animates her amazing characters in 2d.
-It’s basically done with Live2D Cubism, but there are some tricks.
+Illustrator and 2d game artist Aïda de Ridder showed how she animates her amazing characters in 2d.

 Heya, I am Aïda de Ridder and I hail from the Netherlands.
 Born and raised by liberal artistic parents in Amsterdam, I was probably doomed to a creative career from the start.
 I started drawing because my dad wouldn’t draw me the stuff I demanded of him.

 I am a 2D artist who loves drawing characters, but more than an Illustrator I am someone who is passionate about multimedia and putting my skills to use in visual storytelling projects.
 I’ve worked together with VJ’s to provide visuals for concerts, and i’ve worked on Interactive theatre in the past.